lemmensangeloucll/Data-Groep-02/3-Create database.md

     ON DELETE NO ACTION
     ON UPDATE NO ACTION
     );
+grant all on table bungalow TO "r0797739";
+grant all on table bungalow TO "r0753029";
+grant all on table bungalow TO "r0795520";

 CREATE TABLE IF NOT EXISTS reservaties ( reservatienummer INT NOT NULL DEFAULT NEXTVAL ('R1TX32_team02.reservaties_seq'),